ohsu-comp-bio/vrs_anvil_toolkit/README.md

 ## Features

 1. **VCF File Processing:**
-   - The project includes modules for reading and parsing VCF files, extracting relevant genomic information.
+   - Streamlines reading and parsing of VCF files, to extract relevant genomic information.

 2. **GA4GH VRS Identifier Lookup:**
    - Utilizes the GA4GH VRS API to perform lookups for each genomic variation mentioned in the VCF file.
-   - Retrieves standardized identifiers for the variations, enhancing interoperability with GA4GH-compliant systems.
+   - Retrieves standardized identifiers for the alleles, enhancing interoperability with GA4GH-compliant systems.
    - GA4GH MetaKB Service Integration:  Utilizes the GA4GH MetaKB service to query and retrieve evidence associated with the specified genomic alleles.
 3. **Output Generation:**
    - Generates summary metrics about throughput, errors, and evidence hits and misses
    - Optionally, generates a processed VCF file with additional GA4GH VRS identifiers for each genomic variation.